swyder/Genomic_Utilities/README.md

 1. Make an index of the example BAM file
 2. Check from header the number of chromosomes and their length
-3. View the BAM file and check where in the genome the read _5:1:8:11124:15157 maps to
+3. View the BAM file and check where in the genome the read _5:1:2:19260:17009 maps to
 4. Extract all reads mapped to positions 99-110 (Can also be used to generate a BAM per chromosome)
+5. Extract unmapped reads from the BAM file (Hint: check `samtools view` and [SAM/BAM flags explanation](https://broadinstitute.github.io/picard/explain-flags.html))
-5. Make an index of the reference fasta file
+6. Make an index of the reference fasta file
-6. Extract nucleotide positions 99-110 from the reference genome
+7. Extract nucleotide positions 99-110 from the reference genome